 SHARING THE RIGHTEOUSNESS OF GOD

-When we think of the Good News about Jesus the King, repentance from sin is right out in front.
+When we think of the Good News about Jesus the King, repentance from sin is front-and-center.
 A Kingdom mindset requires us to understand the morally perfect nature of God, a standard of righteousness required for all who would live with Him in His Kingdom.
 John the Baptist proclaimed that the reason for repentance from rebellion to God was because “the Kingdom of God is at hand”.
 John’s was a general call based on the general reality of the rebellious treason against God’s rule at the center of the human heart that had existed since the Fall in Genesis 3.
 But was this a call to “clean up your act” in order to merit a place in God’s Kingdom?
-That seems like a works righteousness.
+That seems like a righteousness based on human effort.
 What about “through grace alone by faith alone”?

 After describing the ineffectiveness of the Law to generate inner righteousness.
 Paul gives a shout of joy: